CARC 280 Active

 Cause Frequency

-Service belongs under pharmacy benefit, not medical The billed service (typically medication, infusion therapy, or specialty pharmacy item) is covered under the patient's pharmacy plan rather than the medical plan Most Common
+Service classified as pharmacy benefit not medical benefit The payer determined the service falls under the pharmacy benefit rather than the medical benefit plan Common

-Claim submitted to wrong plan The claim was sent to the medical plan when it should have been submitted to the pharmacy benefit manager (PBM) Common
+Incorrect plan routing for drug-related claims The claim for a drug or pharmaceutical service was incorrectly routed to the medical plan when it should go through the pharmacy benefit manager Occasional

 How to Resolve

-3. Resubmit to pharmacy Submit the claim to the PBM using pharmacy billing format.
+3. Resubmit to the pharmacy plan Submit the claim to the patient's pharmacy plan using the appropriate pharmacy billing format and codes.

 Do Not Appeal This Code